 You May Have To Keep Working

-You might have to go back to work after you retire for a variety of reasons.
-And it might not just be part-time work.
+You might have to go back to work after you retire for a variety of reasons — or stop working later than you had planned.

 Solution: Find Work You Enjoy

-You shouldn’t necessarily view returning to work in retirement as a bad thing.
+You shouldn’t necessarily view working in retirement as a bad thing.
 In addition to the financial benefits, working can help ward off boredom.
 “There is a sense of fulfillment in work.
 It keeps us busy and also provides us with a sense of purpose,” said Alexander Rupert, a senior associate at Sequoia Financial Group.